PM Urges Cabinet Members To Keep Contributing Towards Economic Stability, Prosperity - UrduPoint

 Minister for Finance Muhammad Aurangzeb, presenting an overview of the economy, said that Pakistan Stock Exchange had witnessed an increase of 71 percent return while the current account surplus was the highest in the last 20 years.

-FBR revenue had surged by 26 percent.
+FBR revenues had surged by 26 percent.
 The other major steps were the introduction of faceless assessment system which saw revenues up by 60 percent in shortest time, he added.

 Aurangzeb said all the international monetary institutions had lauded economic achievements of the incumbent government in Pakistan.